Your Ultimate Guide to: The Forums 2021

 In some cases, a SuperAgent may like your manuscript so much that they would like to request to see more of it!
 Lucky you!
 All manuscript requests will be made through Private Messages within the forums.
 To check your messages inbox, click on “Messages” in the navigation bar; you can also change your account settings to receive email notifications of private messages.
 The SuperAgent will provide instructions there on how to submit your manuscript materials to them.
 Please keep their identity a secret!

-Once again, this year we will be accepting all submissions for our agent pitch events prior to the conference during designated submission windows.
-This gives our agents time to review pitches and prepare their thoughts in advance, allowing them to get through more during the live pitch event.
-It also allows us to control pitch selection to ensure that all writers have a fair shot at selection and everyone gets selected at least once for an event.
+We will be accepting all submissions for our feedback sessions prior to the conference.
+All submission threads will open and close at the same time this year.
+This will allow us to control pitch selection to ensure that all writers have a fair shot at selection and everyone gets selected at least once for an event.

 Submission will take place here in the forums.
-Each pitch event will have a designated thread into which you can post your pitch.
-Threads will be open for 24 hours only, from midnight to midnight EST, three days prior to the date of the event.
-The full submission window for pitch events will be February 18-20.
+Each feedback session will have a designated thread into which you can post your pitch.
+Threads will be open for four full days, from February 13 @ 12:01 EST to February 16 @ 11:59 EST. Sessions will be recorded February 17 and 18 and will be posted during the conference at their scheduled timeslot.

 Full instructions for submission, including what each agent will be reading, will be provided in sticky posts on each submission thread in the forums.
-We will also send out full instructions by email newsletter on February 14.
+We will also send out full instructions by email newsletter tomorrow, February 12.

-We’re adding something new this year!
 Indie HQ is an opportunity to engage with indie and self-published authors to learn more about this unique publishing path.
 This is taking place exclusively in our forums.
-Here’s how it works.
+Here’s how it works:

 The Auditorium will host a blog post lecture series.
 Authors will post a written piece about some facet of indie publishing, and attendees can swing by to ask questions in the thread.
-Some authors will be available for a one hour window when their post thread goes live; other authors will drop in to give an impromptu talk during the weekend.
-You can find out when to expect authors in the schedule sticky posted on the Auditorium board.
+Participating authors will drop in to give an impromptu talk during conference weekend.
 Only authors can post new threads in the Auditorium, but anyone can post comments on these threads.

 Indie HQ is not the spot for sharing your materials for feedback – please do that in our dedicated critique forums.
 It is meant for sharing and learning about the unique challenges and benefits of the indie publishing path.